maria-korosteleva/Garment-Pattern-Generator/ReadMe.md

 * template_spec_with_comments.json contains a detailed description of the format

 ### Garment Viewer
-garmentviewer.py is to be run withing Maya.
+`garmentviewer.py` is to be run withing Maya (Python scripting).

-It provides simple UI for viewing a parametrized garment template, test parameter values, simulation process & rendering setup
+It provides simple UI for viewing a parametrized garment template, test parameter values, simulation process & rendering setup.

+NOTE: make sure to add `Garment Pattern Estimation/packages/` directory to `PYTHONPATH` evironment variable to make the custom modules available in Maya

 ### Dataset generator
-In datasetgenerator.py module
+In `datasetgenerator.py` module

 2D pattern dataset generation from given templates.
 Allows to configure the generation by supplying Properties object.
 Example usage is given in